Drop Impact Dynamics of Complex Fluids: A Review: Polymeric fluids

-Recently, Oishi et al.~\cite{oishi_thompson_martins_2019} investigated both normal and oblique impacts numerically, also taking into account thixotropic effects.
-Thixotropy was modeled by introducing a delay between applied stresses and the resulting structural changes in the fluid; their numerical data qualitatively matches the experimental results of Luu and Forterre~\cite{luu_forterre_2009}.
-Oishi et al.\ treated the thixotropic timescale as a fitting parameter for their numerical data for carbopol and kaolin droplets.
-Their study considered the phase space of elastic Ohnesorge number $Oh_e$, and a parameter $Y$ consisting of the elastic Mach number, the plastic number, and the thixotropic timescale.
-This phase space was clearly divided between the sticking, bouncing, and rolling (in case of inclined planes) behaviors.
+Recently, Oishi et al.~\cite{oishi_thompson_martins_2019} investigated both normal and oblique impacts numerically.
+Thixotropic effects were accounted for by introducing a delay between applied stresses and the resulting structural changes in the fluid.
+The study considered the phase space of elastic Ohnesorge number $Oh_e$, and a parameter $Y$ consisting of the elastic Mach number and the thixotropic timescale.
+This phase space was clearly divided between the sticking, bouncing, and rolling (in case of oblique impacts).
+These numerical results qualitatively matched the experimental data of Luu and Forterre~\cite{luu_forterre_2009}.
+However, in this study, Oishi et al.\ ~\cite{oishi_thompson_martins_2019} treated the thixotropic timescale as a fitting parameter for their numerical data.
+Theoretical development of physical models exploring this timescale would lead us closer to a clearer understanding of thixotropy in complex fluids.

-Existing numerical studies have not only enabled us to study the effect of fluid parameters separately, they additionally shed light on the dynamics of drop impact on a microscopic scale, such as varying structural parameters and viscosities across the spreading/retracting drop.
-More numerical studies, especially those focused on wet or thinly coated surfaces, would be helpful to bridge experimental data with physical insights of how macroscopic polymeric drop impact behaviors (sticking, bouncing, etc.) are coupled to the interactions between the drop and the substrate.
-To understand their microscopic origins, fitting parameters such as the thixotropic timescale during impact need more theoretical attention.
-The suggested mechanisms behind experimentally observed bounce suppression should be explicitly tested in future numerical work.
-Additionally, the link between non-uniform stresses in the drop and spreading/receding behaviors is likely best explored in a numerical context.
+Existing numerical work has thus shed light on potential mechanisms by which polymeric additives can modify the spreading and receding phases of droplet impact on dry substrates.
+In many coating and spraying processes, polymeric drops impact onto wet substrates; computational studies focused on this (albeit more challenging) regime would help explore a wider range of liquid layer thicknesses.
+Numerical work in this direction would bridge experimental data with physical insights of impact behaviours such as sticking and bouncing, and their relation to the many and complex interactions between an impacting drop and the substrate.
+Fitting parameters in existing studies need more theoretical attention, so that they may be connected to physically meaningful parameters that can be used to guide application design.
+Numerical studies are well-positioned to explicitly test the suggested mechanisms of bounce suppression, and bring clarity to the physics involved.
+Finally, the link between non-uniform stresses in the drop and spreading/receding behaviours is likely best explored in a numerical context.